meteor/docs/source/api/collections.md

 {% apibox "Mongo.Collection#rawCollection" %}

-The methods (like `update` or `insert`) you call on the resulting _raw_ collection are promise-based, and will not execute serially like a regular collection on the server.
+The methods (like `update` or `insert`) you call on the resulting _raw_ collection return promises and can be used outside of a Fiber.

 {% apibox "Mongo.Collection#rawDatabase" %}